sandesh13-tech/somrat/exampleSite/content/english/about.md

     - name : "Research Intern"
       company : "Dr. Kapil Sharma (HOD IT), DTU Delhi" duration : "( Dec'20-Feb'20 )"
-      content : "Enhance the security of web servers using tools in Kali Linux.
-It includes scanning the network and finding vulnerabilities in the server to prevent unauthorized access while being anonymous.
+      content : "Worked on enhancing the security of web servers using tools in Kali Linux.
+Scanned the networks and found vulnerabilities in the server to prevent unauthorized access while being anonymous.
       Tools used: Nmap, netdiscover, macchanger, VPN, Metasploit "